 A DHCP feature called address reservation gives you the best of both worlds.
 With this capability, you can automatically assign and manage IP addresses for the majority of your devices without sacrificing the ability to set aside specific addresses for individual devices.

-When a network device requests an IP address in a standard DHCP configuration, the DHCP server simply issues the first one available in its address pool.
+When a network device requests an IP address in a standard DHCP configuration, the DHCP server issues the first one available from its address pool.
 Later on, when the device comes back for an address renewal, it may or may not get the same address.
-But address reservations allow you to associate a device’s unique MAC address with a particular IP address.
-Therefore, when that device requests an IP address, its MAC address is recognized by the DHCP server, which in turn issues the specific IP address set aside for it.
+Address reservations allow you to associate a device’s unique MAC address with a specific IP address.
+When that device requests an IP address, the DHCP server recognizes the MAC address and issues the specific IP address you reserved.

 Most modern routers come with DHCP address reservation capabilities included, but keep an eye out for “automatic IP” or “DHCP” in the product details to be on the safe side when shopping for a new router.

 For existing routers, the exact location of the address reservation settings may vary.
 Advanced network settings, LAN configuration settings, or something similar should lead you to the DHCP settings.
 If your router’s DHCP server doesn’t appear to support address reservations, there’s a chance that updating to the latest firmware might enable this feature.

 Once you’ve located your router’s DHCP address reservation settings, you can create a reservation by providing the MAC address for the device you want to connect.
 This number is usually located in the device’s settings or on a sticker attached to the device.

 Then, specify the address you want to reserve and name the reservation.
 If you’re not particular about which IP address the device gets, you can choose an available address from the DHCP’s table of current assignments.